SDP-Team10/Railly-Clean/Testing/Demo 1 test cases.md

   * Robot starts facing 180 degrees to end - > identify carriage end from 1m
   * Robot starts facing 90 degrees to end - > identify carriage end from 5m
   * Robot starts facing 180 degrees to end - > identify carriage end from 5m
+  * Robot identifies obstacle which is not carriage end when immediately in front of it
+  * Robot detects obstacle which is not carriage end from 1m
+  * Robot detects obstacle which is not carriage end from 5m